-The impact to NPH has been shown in increasing cost pressures, predominately from escalating materials and subcontractor expenditure, and staff vacancies, which we have helped to mitigate through value engineering and reappropriating resources where possible.
-The increased focus on damp, mould and condensation has also increased costs due to the need to triage, inspect and address cases using external contractors as well as direct additional internal resources to meet demand.
+During 2023/24, NPH continued to experience the instability of the economic climate, the scarcity of skilled labour to recruit, or from our supply chain.
+This has been in addition to the impact of rising inflation for substantial part of the year.
+This impact has been shown in increasing cost pressures, predominately from escalating materials and subcontractor expenditure, and staff vacancies, which we have helped to mitigate through value engineering and reappropriating resources where possible.
+The continued increase on the focus of damp, mould and condensation has also increased costs due to the need to triage, inspect and address cases using external contractors as well as direct additional internal resources to meet demand.